Skip to main content

 See the standards in practice

-Every Beurling report applies these standards: likelihood estimates with numeric ranges, confidence levels, SAT outputs integrated into the assessment, and sources disclosed by family.
-Sample reports are available without an account.
+Every Beurling report applies these standards: likelihood estimates with numeric ranges, confidence levels, source lineage, forecast calibration, and a compact challenge review integrated into the assessment.

 Beurling is an independent intelligence platform.
 All analysis is open-source — no classified sources are used or claimed.
 For questions about methodology or to report an analytical error, use the contact page.